15 Grand Summer Adventures

 5. Lone Eagle Peak from Crater Lake

-It may not be as famous as Longs Peak or the Maroon Bells — and it is more than 2,000 feet shy of being a 14er — but Lone Eagle Peak in the Indian Peaks Wilderness is easily one of Colorado's most striking peaks.
+It may not be as famous as Longs Peak or the Maroon Bells—and it is more than 2,000 feet shy of being a fourteener—but Lone Eagle Peak in the Indian Peaks Wilderness is easily one of Colorado's most striking summits.
 Rising over Crater Lake, the perfectly conical peak is reminiscent of a granite teepee.
 It is a long, strenuous hike to reach Crater Lake, but the stunning sight of this mountain makes it well worth the effort.

 How to Get There: Hiking 7.4 miles (one way) into the Indian Peaks Wilderness from Monarch Lake.